-The Sector Lockdown command can be permanently disabled, and the current sector lockdown state can be permanently frozen so that no additional sectors can be locked down, aside from those already locked down.
+The Sector Lockdown command can be permanently disabled, and the current sector lockdown state can be permanently frozen so that no additional sectors can be locked down aside from those already locked down.
 Any attempts to issue the Sector Lockdown command after the Sector Lockdown State has been frozen is ignored.

-To issue the Freeze Sector Lockdown command, asssert the $\overline{\text{CS}}$ pin and clock the opcode sequence 34h, 55h, AAh, and 40h into the device.
-Any other data clocked into the device is ignored.
-When the $\overline{\text{CS}}$ pin is deasserted, the current sector lockdown state is permanently frozen within a time of t{LOCK} .
+To issue the Freeze Sector Lockdown command, the CS pin must be asserted and the opcode sequence of 34h, 55h, AAh, and 40h must be clocked into the device.
+Any additional data clocked into the device is ignored.
+When the $\overline{\text{CS}}$ pin is deasserted, the current sector lockdown state is permanently frozen within a time of $t{\text{LOCK}}$ .
 Also, the SLE bit in the Status Register is permanently reset to a logic 0 to indicate that the Sector Lockdown command is permanently disabled.